Sammckay12/dummy_proj/README.md

 - Formatting the listing

 TEAM 2:
-- Data validation for dates? (limit them to one format)..HTML Calendar plugin
+- Data validation for dates? (limit them to one format)..HTML Calendar plugin √
-- TO date too
+- TO date too √
-- Price per day
+- Price per day √
-- Bullet proof the dates
+- Bullet proof the dates √

+- offer and acceptance system for each listing as indivisible block

 We would like a web application that allows users to list spaces they have available, and to hire spaces for the night.